-Imperial County Transportation Commission Notes to the Basic Financial Statements (Continued)
+Imperial County Transportation Commission Notes to the Basic Financial Statements (Continued) For the Year Ended June 30, 2021

 A. General Information about the Pension Plan (Continued)

 Benefits Provided (Continued)

 The retirement benefit the member will receive is based upon age at retirement, final average compensation, years of retirement service credit and retirement plan and tier.